splunk/public-o11y-docs/infrastructure/mpm-arm/use-MTS-data-routing-pipeline.rst

 As with aggregation rules, you can deactivate, activate, and delete routing exception rules.

-To learn more about dropping raw incoming MTS after creating an aggregation rule, see :ref:`drop-raw-MTS`.
+To learn more about dropping raw incoming MTS after creating an aggregation rule, see :ref:`drop-raw-MTS-arm`.

-.. _add-routing-exception-rules:
+.. _add-routing-exception-rules-arm:

 Add a routing exception rule
 --------------------------------------------------------------------------------